 Since 1988, River Network has been at the forefront of expanding national interest in protecting the waters of our country, encouraging diversity in the environmental movement, and helping engaged community members and local organizations take a stand for their waters.
-Approximately 6,000 NGOs and tens of thousands of individuals protect and restore rivers and safeguard clean water across the United States.
+More than 8,500 NGOs, agencies, tribal groups, and utilities protect and restore rivers and safeguard clean water across the United States.
 River Network is the only national organization whose sole purpose is to connect and strengthen this network.

 River Network’s Pillars

 Clean Water.
 Despite great advances in water pollution control, over half of our nation’s surveyed waters are of “poor” condition and cannot support healthy aquatic life.

 Ample Water.
 Although much of the water that is withdrawn from rivers or other water sources is returned after use, some is consumed and never returns.
 In the U.S., nearly one in ten watersheds is stressed because consumption exceeds supply.

 Strong Champions.
 Supporting local champions has always been at the heart of our work.
 Strong champions for our rivers come in many forms, from coalitions, to small and large organizations, to the leaders and members of these groups.